LogFlames/dice-logging/README.md

 The project is built using an ESP8266 and accelerometer.

 To upload the code use the ESP8266 package for the arduino IDE.

+Add this to `File > Preferences > Additional Board Manager URLs` (http://arduino.esp8266.com/stable/package_esp8266com_index.json].
+Goto `Tools > Board > Board Manager` and install the ESP8266 module.
+Select `Generic ESP8266 Module` in `Tools > Board`.

+Goto `Sketch > Include Library > Manage Libraries` and install the NTPClient.
+Install the Adafruit ADXL_345 library aswell.

 The ClockifyAPI documentation can be found at: (https://clockify.me/developers-api)[!https://clockify.me/developers-api]